epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/docs/index.md

 <iframe src="{{ '/assets/budget_over_time.html' | relative_url }}" width="100%" height="500" frameborder="0"></iframe>

 As we trace the lines of both nominal and inflation-adjusted budgets, an intriguing pattern emerges.
 There's a discernible upward trajectory, revealing that the investments in high-budget movies have been steadily climbing over the decades.
 This trend raises some questions: What drives this continuous increase in movie budgets?
 Is it the pursuit of more "flashy" special effects, the cost of A-list stars, or the overall growth of the industry?
-Whatever the reasons, one thing is clear – the world of cinema is not just evolving in its storytelling and technology but also in its economic footprint.

 ## Global Economic Growth and its Influence on the Movie Industry
 [Content for this section]